How you can use negative gearing to save on your taxes.

 If you meet these requirements, it may be worth discussing the ins and outs of negative gearing with your financial advisor or tax accountant.
 However, before you commit to any investment strategy you should be fully aware of all the risks involved – as negative gearing is not without its potential downfalls.Back to top

 Just like any investment strategy, negative gearing has risks.
 Borrowing money to fund an investment is risky in itself, and you should be fully aware of what negative gearing involves before you pursue this strategy.
-Although negative gearing can allow you to enjoy a gain on the funds you borrow, in the wrong circumstances (falling rental prices, rising interest rates, increased maintenance costs) the potential to suffer large losses should be taken into account.
 Consider the following risks before you commit to a negative gearing strategy:

 - What if you have a cash flow shortage?